Review: Glove80 Ergonomic Keyboard

 - Choc v1 switches make typing very light.

 - Great GUI editor that provides the functionality needed by most users, with regular functionality updates.

 - Lightweight and comes with a travel case.
 The Glove80 is the first travel-compatible key well keyboard.

 - Extensible through the sidecar mechanism and GPIO headers.

 - Nice and helpful community.

-- Tenting mechanism can take some time to set up and it would be nice if the keyboard came with additional nuts to lock in the tenting.
+- Tenting mechanism can take some time to set up and requires readjustment from time to time.
+It would also be nice if the keyboard came with additional nuts to lock in the tenting.